Integrable Spherical Brane Model at Large $N$: The model and the Lukyanov-Zamolodchikov conjecture

 To see the compatibility note that $\delta_X\mathcal{A}_\text{cyl}=\frac{1}{2\pi}\oint\mathrm{d}\tau\, (\partial_\sigma \boldsymbol X-4\pi \boldsymbol H)\cdot \delta \boldsymbol X,$ neglecting the bulk equation of motion term, as well as the contribution from the boundary at $\sigma=-\ell$ due to the Neumann condition there.
 So the variational problem is well-defined if in addition to \eqref{eq:constraint} we impose the \emph{modified Neumann boundary condition} with the tilde denoting restriction to the space of boundary functions satisfying \eqref{eq:constraint}.\footnote{As an example, for $N=2,$ writing $X_1=\frac{X_r}{\sqrt{g_0}}\cos\Theta$, $X_2=\frac{X_r}{\sqrt{g_0}}\sin\Theta$, and $H_1=H\cos\alpha$, $H_2=H\sin\alpha$, we have $\tilde{\delta}X_1|_\partial=-\sin\Theta\,\delta\Theta,\ \tilde{\delta}X_2|_\partial=\cos\Theta\,\delta\Theta$, and consequently the modified Neumann condition \eqref{eq:modNeuX} in terms of $\Theta$ becomes }

-The theory is asymptotically free, in the sense that $g_0$ runs to zero at high energies \cite{Lukyanov:2003rt}.
-It develops a physical energy scale $E^\ast$, such that at distances $\gg \frac{1}{E^\ast}$ from the $\sigma=0$ boundary, the effect of the boundary is that of the fixed (Dirichlet) boundary condition $\boldsymbol{X}_{\!\sigma=0} = 0$.
+The theory is asymptotically free, in the sense that $g_0$ runs to zero as the UV cutoff $\Lambda$ goes to infinity \cite{Lukyanov:2003rt,Giombi:2019enr}.
+Alternatively, it develops a physical energy scale $E^\ast$, such that at distances $\gg \frac{1}{E^\ast}$ from the $\sigma=0$ boundary the effect of the boundary is that of the fixed (Dirichlet) boundary condition $\boldsymbol{X}_{\!\sigma=0} = 0$.

 The observable of our interest is the partition function (see Eq.~(8) of \cite{Lukyanov:2003rt})